The Geometry of Representational Failures in Vision Language Models: Representation Extraction and Validation

+In this section we apply the methods described in \cref{sec:methodology} to extract and causally validate representations of simple visual features.
+We first extract concept vectors for 6 colors from synthetic images of colored shapes, validating them by steering model perception on natural images and thus demonstrating that the extracted representations generalize beyond their training distribution.
+We then extract vectors for color-shape conjunctions, validated via steering on synthetic multi-object images.
+In both settings, centroid-based extraction consistently outperforms probe-based methods in producing causally meaningful representations.

-We conduct systematic experiments on three open-weight vision–language models: Qwen2.5-VL 7B \cite{baiQwen25VLTechnicalReport2025}, InternVL2.5 8B \cite{internvl2024}, and Gemma 3 12B \cite{gemma_2025}.
+We conduct systematic experiments on three open-weight vision-language models: Qwen2.5-VL 7B \cite{baiQwen25VLTechnicalReport2025}, InternVL2.5 8B \cite{internvl2024}, and Gemma 3 12B \cite{gemma_2025}.
 Throughout the paper, we will refer to them as Qwen, InternVL and Gemma.
-All models follow the conceptual architecture described in \cref{sec:M_prelim}, but differ in several design aspects, including the number of layers and the hidden dimensionality of both the ViT and LLM components.
+All models follow the conceptual architecture described in \cref{sec:M_prelim}, but differ in several design aspects, including the number of layers and the hidden dimensionality of the ViT and LLM components.
 In particular, the dimensionality $d$ of the LLM residual stream in which our concept vectors are defined is 3584 for Qwen, 4096 for InternVL, and 3840 for Gemma.
-A detailed description of all experimental procedures, as well as the prompts used is provided in \cref{app:steering_procedure} and \cref{app:visual_search}.